VIAME/VIAME/examples/search_and_rapid_model_generation/viame_ingest/README.rst

 ========================================

-If you have a detection .csv file for corresponding imagery, and want to train a better (deep) model for the data, you can first correct any mistakes (either mis-classifications, or grossly incorrect boxes) in the annotation GUI.
+If you have a detection .csv file for corresponding imagery, and want to train a better (deep) model for the data, you can first correct any mistakes (either mis-classifications, grossly incorrect boxes, or missed detections) in the annotation GUI.
 To do this, set a detection threshold you want to annotate at, do not change it, and make the boxes as perfect as possible at this threshold.
 Over-ride any incorrectly computed classification types, and create new detections for objects which were missed by the initial model.
 Export a new detection csv (File->Export Tracks) after correcting as many boxes as you can.
 Lastly, feed this into the ground-up `detector training example`_.
 Make sure to set whatever threshold you set for annotation in the [train].sh script you use for new model training.

 .. image:: http://www.viametoolkit.org/wp-content/uploads/2018/07/iqr_20_edited_detections.png
    :scale: 30